 The Hague was the best thing I could ask for, and If I went back, I would do everything in the same way.

 Once back at home I wanted to leave a lasting mark on my skin which could remind me, even when I’ll be 80, how wonderful and unforgettable was my life in Den Haag, and that’s why I tattooed the flower-symbol of Holland: the tulip.

-If you’re thinking about doing a trip in Amsterdam, go and visit Den Haag too, you won’t regret it!
+If you’re thinking about doing a trip to Amsterdam, go and visit Den Haag too, you won’t regret it!